-Stage of Event Description Social Studies Instruction Lvent Description Activity tion Gaining Attention Stimulates readiness to learn and participate.
+Stage of Instruction Stage of Event Description Social Studies Activity tion Gaining Attention Stimulates readiness to learn and participate.
 Stimuli like surprises or questions are typically used for this event.
-Setting the Stage Pre-Instruction Informing learners of the objectives Generates expectancy by helping them understand what they will be learning Inform learners of the objectives Stimulating recall of prior learning Relating new information to something they already know or have experienced helps learners make sense of the lesson Word Splash Predictions u Presenting the stimulus New information is p Strategies like providing presenting vocabulary sho present the lesson content more effective instance.
-Foodborne Illness PowerPoint Instruction Providing learning guidance Helps facilitate the process of long-term information storage Word Splash Statements of Fact Eliciting performance Requires the learner to practice the new skill or behavior.
-The repetition further increases the likelihood of retention of the new information Bacteria that Cause Foodborne Illnesses Providing Typically, activities design Assess and further facilitate learning.
+Setting the Stage Pre-Instruction Informing learners of the objectives Generates expectancy by helping them understand what they will be learning Inform learners of the objectives Stimulating recall of prior learning Relating new information to something they already know or have experienced helps learners make sense of the lesson Word Splash Predictions Ę Presenting the stimulus New information is presented.
+Strategies like providing examples or presenting vocabulary should be used to present the lesson content to provide more effective instruction Foodborne Illness PowerPoint Instruction Providing learning guidance Helps facilitate the process of long-term information storage Word Splash Statements of Fact Eliciting performance Requires the learner to practice the new skill or behavior.
+The repetition further increases the likelihood of retention of the new information Bacteria that Cause Foodborne Illnesses Providing feedback Assess and further facilitate learning.
 Typically, activities designed for feedback are for comprehension, not scoring What's the Cause?
-Post-Instruction Assessing performance To evaluate the effectiveness of the instructional events, you must test to see if the expected learning outcomes have been achieved Student Reflection Hnhancing Helps learners develop expertise by internalizing the new information.
-Methods for helping learners internalize Researching Foodborne Outbreaks are paraphrasing, generating examples, creating concept maps or outlines, and repetition Creating Foodborne Illness Outbreak Maps
+Post-Instruction Assessing performance To evaluate the effectiveness of the instructional events, you must test to see if the expected learning outcomes have been achieved Student Reflection Post- Enhancing retention and Helps learners develop expertise by internalizing the new information.
+Methods for helping learners internalize Researching Foodborne Outbreaks transfer are paraphrasing, generating examples, creating concept maps or outlines, and repetition Creating Foodborne Illness Outbreak Maps

-Unit Activities: Instructional Events: Materials: Setting the stage, Objectives, Word Splash Predictions, Foodborne Illness PowerPoint Gain Attention, Inform Learners of the Objectives, Stimulate Recall of Prior Learning, Present the Stimulus Foodborne Illness PowerPoint Learning Objectives: Students will be able to: 1.
-Identify and recognize characteristics and symptoms of Foodborne Illnesses 2.
-Connect prior knowledge of symptoms and causes of Foodborne Illnesses to relevant vocabulary Student Handouts: Activities: Word Splash (pg.
+Unit Activities: Instructional Events: Materials: Setting the stage, Objectives, Word Splash Predictions, Foodborne Illness PowerPoint Gain Attention, Inform Learners of the Objectives, Stimulate Recall of Prior Learning, Present the Stimulus Foodborne Illness PowerPoint Learning Objectives: Students will be able to: Identify and recognize characteristics and symptoms of Foodborne Illnesses Connect prior knowledge of symptoms and causes of Foodborne Illnesses to relevant vocabulary Student Handouts: Word Splash (pg.
 SS6) Foodborne Illnesses Risks and Prevention (pg.
-SS11) Content Standards: CC SL 7.1 CC L 7.4d

-Setting the Stage (7 minutes) Purpose: To capture and prepare students to learn and participate.

-- Write the following question on the board or overhead: Has anyone in your family (yourself included) ever become sick as a result of food poisoning?
-Explain what they ate, how long they were sick, and what medical treatment, if any, they required to feel better. - Ask student to write down their responses to the question.
-Allow 3-5 minutes for students to do so. - Allow students to share their responses with the class. - o Pose questions for discussion: - Why do you think certain foods caused foodborne illnesses? - What do you think could have been done to avoid getting sick? - Explain to students that food poisoning results from bacteria which grows in food that is mishandled.

-Inform the Learner of the Objectives (3 minutes) Purpose: To help students understand what they are responsible for learning.
+SS11) Content Standards: CC SL 7.1 CC L 7.4d Activities: Setting the Stage (7 minutes) Prevention (pg.
+SS11) Purpose: To capture and prepare students to learn and participate.
+Write the following question on the board or overhead: Has anyone in your family (yourself included) ever become sick as a result of food poisoning?
+Explain what they ate, how long they were sick, and what medical treatment, if any, they required to feel better.
+Ask student to write down their responses to the question.
+Allow 3-5 minutes for students to do so.
+Allow students to share their responses with the class.
+Pose questions for discussion: Why do you think certain foods caused foodborne illnesses?
+What do you think could have been done to avoid getting sick?
+Explain to students that food poisoning results from bacteria which grows in food that is mishandled.
+Inform the Learner of the Objectives (3 minutes) Purpose: To help students understand Tell Students: In this unit we how to prevent them, and the standard stand are going to lear n what causes foodborne illnesses,